kxtfn/kxtfn.xyz/README.md

-# 💻 Personal Portfolio - kxtfn.net
+# 💻 Personal Portfolio - kxtfn.xyz

 Hi, I'm Igor aka Evil aka kxtfn 👾
 This is my personal portfolio site made from scratch for the sake of learning, practicing and showing myself as an aspiring frontend developer.